friedrich/soil-moisture-sensor/README.md

   is pushed into the soil.
 Additionally, moisture variations are more relevant deeper down than on the top.
 - Increase the length of the probe.
+- Make it possible to power the board without a battery, using USB-C only.
+This is currently possible by bypassing the battery charge management controller by connecting VDD and +BATT.
+Otherwise, the power supply voltage of the microcontroller is not stable.